lkanand/TriviaGame/README.md

 ## How to Play

+Click <a href = "https://youtu.be/UlfK9kdjIv8">here</a> to watch a video demo of the game.

 To begin playing, click <a href = "https://lkanand.github.io/TriviaGame">here</a>.
 You will have 25 seconds to answer each multiple choice question.
 After selecting your response or running out of time, the game will display a GIF of one of the comic book characters mentioned in the question.
 If your response was correct, it will also display a famous superhero quote.
 Otherwise, it will notify you that you either answered incorrectly or ran out of time and show you the correct answer.

 After going through ten questions, the game will display your final results (correct answers, incorrect answers and questions unanswered).
 To play again, click anywhere on the screen.